 - Transfer plain pancake batter into the prepared pan and spread evenly.
 Dollop chocolate batter randomly over the plain batter and using a butter knife, gently swirl to spread batter.

 - Bake for about 12 minutes or until test done.
-To check for doneness - the center of the pancake is springy to the touch or a toothpick inserted into the middle comes out clean.
+To check for doneness – the center of the pancake should be springy to the touch or a toothpick inserted into the middle comes out clean.

 - Place pan on a wire rack to cool slightly.
 Cut into slices and serve with maple syrup and berries.